AVAnnotate/documentation/pages/events.md

 - `Description` (optional)
 - `Citation` (optional)

+{: .note }
-Note: Annotation sets can be added to an event after the event has been added and saved.
+> Annotation sets can be added to an event after the event has been added and saved.

 ### 'Import Manifest' by referencing a IIIF manifest

 Include a link from a IIIF manifest.

 {: .warning }
 > **Important Note:** The AVAnnotate validator checks that the IIIF manifest structure is valid but does not check links.
-Broken or invalid links (see  will not render in an AVAnnotate project.
+Broken or invalid links (see [Valid IIIF AV Types](https://avannotate.github.io/documentation/pages/av/)] will not render in an AVAnnotate project.

 ### Edit events by clicking into an event on the dashboard, and then selecting `Edit`
 <br>